Restoring access - Araluen Road

 Immediately after the fires our crews inspected and removed hazardous burnt and fallen trees to re-open Araluen Road and reduce the risk to road users.

-Specialist tree arborists assessments are required to determine which trees need to be removed to keep commuters safe.
-We have engaged a tree crew to selectively remove the dangerous trees.
-The majority of work is complete between Moruya and Knowles Creek and the crew is now focusing on the section beyond the landslide.
+Specialist tree arborists assessments were required to determine which trees need to be removed to keep commuters safe.
+We engaged a tree crew to selectively remove the dangerous trees.
+The majority of work is now complete however we will continue to monitor the roadside trees and undertake further works as necessary.

 Also of concern is the extensive emergence of wattle seedlings along the roadsides, creating a dense thicket.
 We have undertaken roadside spraying in key locations to reduce wattle growth and increase line of site for road users.
 We plan to spray the roadsides of the full length of Araluen Road.